-When mixing custom paint colors always mix very small amount of paint in a tray or bucket.
+When mixing custom paint colors always mix a very small amount of paint in a tray or bucket.

 Check the shade you are trying to achieve.

-If it’s what you desire for, only then you should add the colorant to your entire paint can.
+If it’s what you desire, only then you should add the colorant to your entire paint can.

 Also, remember that in most cases the final color will not match exactly with what you see in your shade card.

 Based on the colorants and your experience (to tint the paint), you will be getting the shade that will be slightly light or dark.